 If your wondering what to address when writing copy Google has made it easy for you by providing featured snippets and questions.
 For example when I search ‘ how much should I pay for SEO’ I get a list of questions that people also ask about this topic.
 So, ideally, you should also be addressing these type of questions on your web page.

 Having said that I should really address a few more questions as per Google’s recommendation so here goes…..

 It’s content written to answer users specific questions and not written specifically for ranking.
 The copy should be topic-specific, unique and not syndicated on many other sites.

 How do you make your content more SEO friendly?

-– you have to plan what your going to write and have a strategy in mind.
+– you have to plan what you’re going to write and have a strategy in mind.

-– make sure you use heading and break the content up in easy to read paragraphs
+– make sure you use heading and break the content up into easy to read paragraphs

 – have links on the article to other pages within your site

 – make sure the titles and descriptions are fully optimised for the reader

 – make sure you post regularly and keep updating your website with relevant content.
 This tells Google that your site is alive and it will keep on sending its spiders along to reindex and crawl the site – some people feel strongly that this does help in your SEO efforts.